Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Setup and review of the Oaxaca--Blinder decomposition (OBD)

 We might interpret $E$ and $U$ as the respective contributions of the covariates and outcome--covariate relationship to the difference in outcome means between groups $H$ and $K$.
 The \textbf{index number problem}, then, represents the observation that in general, $E^{(K)} \neq E^{(H)}$ and $U^{(K)} \neq U^{(H)}$.

 \textbf{A conceptual resolution?} Before proceeding, we observe that there is not an immediate and general conceptual resolution of the index number problem.
-It is not clear to us in the hospital example above that one direction is more natural --- or even that the two directions represent clearly distinguishable policy questions.
-There may be resolutions in particular areas of study.
-For instance, many papers on the gender wage gap seem to favor constructing a new reference group \citep{reimers1983,cotton1988,neumark1988,kassenboehmer2014distributional,bachan2022genderchancellor}.
-This tendency might suggest a consensus; however, we also observe published work that takes either men or women as the reference group \citep{nielsen2000wage,piazzalunga2019increase,leythienne2021paygapeu,tao2024gender,paradaContzen2025}.
+It is not clear to us in the hospital example above that one direction is more natural, or even that the two directions represent distinct policy questions.